storageos/storageos.github.io/README_HUB_CONTAINER.md

 ### Docker Version

 The container installation method requires Docker 1.10+.
-For Docker 1.13+ most users should use the [managed plugin install](../plugin) method.

 ## Installation

-The node container (or plugin) should be installed on each Docker node where you want to consume StorageOS volumes or to present capacity to other nodes.
+The node container should be installed on each Docker node where you want to consume StorageOS volumes or to present capacity to other nodes.

 ### Run the StorageOS node container